No Room for Selfishness

 Thank God that He met me at the point of my need through the low-profile yet spiritually remarkable woman prophet named Diane Pearce!
 Along with her timely prophetic words, Diane also prayed for the joy of my salvation to be restored.

 It was such a valuable lesson that I should be humble enough to receive and not quick to judge.
 While Diane is well-known in Australia and Korea, God doesn’t speak only through people with big names or those with big eloquent voices.
-He can speak through the soft-spoken Diane Pearce, the forceful Cindy Jacobs, Benny Hinn and the like–or anyone He chooses to meet us at the greatest point of our need.
+He can speak through the soft-spoken Diane Pearce, the forceful Cindy Jacobs, Billy Graham and the like–or anyone He chooses to meet us at the greatest point of our need.

 “But there will be glory, honor, and peace for every person who does what is good. . . .
 God does not play favorites.” – Romans 2:10-12 (GW)